>5 k

 We are committed to ensuring the safety of everyone who works at Eni and for Eni, with a common and shared effort that contributes to the achievement of business objectives.
-We work to reduce accidents to zero and safeguard people, the environment and assets, specifically promoting the Stop Work Authority.
+We work to reduce accidents to zero and safeguard people, the environment and assets, including through the promotion of the Stop Work Authority, which gives every worker at any Eni site the authority to stop an activity when they identify dangerous behaviour or conditions.
 To achieve this, we launched communication and awareness-raising initiatives, starting with our Safety Golden Rules and Principles and Process Safety Fundamentals, developed new projects and training courses in the area of behavioural safety, and implemented innovative digital tools.

 Head of Safety, Industrial Hygiene and HSE Emergencies at Eni